Raleigh scores three 2026 James Beard Award semifinalists

 Steven Devereaux Greene, Herons, Best Chef: Southeast

-Herons has long been a staple in the Triangle’s fine dining scene, and chef Steven Devereaux Greene has earned a semifinalist nod in 2016, 2017, 2019, and now, 2026.
+Herons has long been a staple in the Triangle’s fine dining scene, and executive chef Steven Devereaux Greene has earned a semifinalist nod in 2016, 2017, 2019, and now, 2026.
 Green’s nomination is coming on the heels of a Michelin recommendation and being named one of the best hotel restaurants in the country.

 Cheetie Kumar sitting on a bartop with Paul Siler beside her.